A Village Full of Surprises!

 roanechua@yahoo.com.ph

-*Courtesy to Bohol Tourism Office
+*Courtesy of Bohol Tourism Office

 I love this place.
 Please let us help support this village and have a visit too!